nezroy/DeModal/README.md

 ⸻

 ### KNOWN ISSUES

-The "Guild & Communities" window being movable broke as of 10.0.0.
-Support for moving this panel has been disabled until I can determine the cause.

 When certain protected panels are opened for the first time while in combat, DeModal cannot initially modify their behavior.
 These windows should get properly DeModal-fied once exiting combat.
 This is working as intended and is a fundamental limitation of working with protected frames in the WoW API.